 Chancellor Philip Hammond unveiled his 2018 Spring Statement today and, as expected, there were no tax or spending changes from the 2017 Autumn Budget.

 You may notice that there was no mention of reforms to IR35 in the private sector.
 Whilst some commentary may take this as an indication that this is no longer on HMRC’s radar, another opinion is that the Spring Statement would be a good time to begin the consultation on changes to how IR35 is operated.
-As a result, we would recommend keeping the champagne on ice, for now at least!

 The main points from the Statement were as follows: